 Musical selections will include “March” from Symphonic Metamorphosis and “Sonata for Piano, Four Hands” by Paul Hindemith; “Grand March for Piano, Four Hands, Op.
 45 No.2” by Ludwig van Beethoven; “Louange à l’Éternité de Jésus” from Quatuor pour la fin du temps by Olivier Messiaen; and Sonata da Camera for Flute by Marius Flothuis.

-The Lynchburg College Wind Symphony and Orchestra will perform along with Dr. Cynthia B. Ramsey, associate professor of music, Matthew D. Booth, ’11, piano; Teresa C. Angell ’11, cello; and Barbara J. Braun.
+The University of Lynchburg Wind Symphony and Orchestra will perform along with Dr. Cynthia B. Ramsey, associate professor of music, Matthew D. Booth, ’11, piano; Teresa C. Angell ’11, cello; and Barbara J. Braun.